sandyavs/learnedIndices_algoComparison/README.md

-# learnedIndices_algoComparison
+# Comparison on BPlusTree, SymbolReg &amp; SPN

-Comparison on BPlusTree, SymbolReg &amp; SPN
+Compare three algorithms to check the performance of Build & Query time